Coly ME (Match Engine) API documentation

 Response example: Returns matching score

-Example 2 request body (source is an array of persons, i.e, "virtual group")
+Example 2 request body (source is an array of tenants, i.e, "virtual unit")

 Response 2 example: Returns matching score

-Example 3 request body (targets now also includes a virtual group, and a person)
+Example 3 request body (targets now also includes a virtual unit, and a tenant)

 Response 3 example: Returns matching score